larrygoyeau/bubble_segmentation_Mask_RCNN/README.md

 # bubble_segmentation_Mask_RCNN

 This framework allow you to segment bubbles on images.
 If you want to segment foam images from your device, run the notbook 'Mask_RCNN_automatic_segementation.ipynb' on colab, a window will open to select the images from your devise.
-The code is adapted for google colab (recommended to use it with google chrome).
+After the automatic segmentation, you have the possibility to manually add the missed bubbles.

 If you want to see how was done the training prosess, open the notbook 'train_Mask_RCNN.ipynb', the code is adapted for colab.